MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-operational-procedures.md

 ## Measure and track carbon impact

-### Design considerations
+### Define emission targets

+TBD

+### Identify the metrics and set improvement goals.

+TBD

+### Conduct a sustainability review

+TBD

+### Cost optimization as a proxy

+TBD

+### Record current and future environmental impact using the Emissions Impact Dashboard

-- An essential aspect of working toward any sustainability goal is tracking and quantifying the progress.
+An essential aspect of working toward any sustainability goal is tracking and quantifying the progress.
 If you can't track and measure the impact, you will never be sure if the efforts are worthwhile.

-- WIP: Define emission targets.

-- WIP: Identify the metrics and set improvement goals.

-- WIP: Conduct a sustainability review

-- WIP: Cost optimization as a proxy

-### Design recommendations
+**Recommendation:**

 - Use the [Emissions Impact Dashboard](https://www.microsoft.com/sustainability/emissions-impact-dashboard) to record current and future environmental impact.
   - Identify and track metrics to quantify the achievement of technical, business, and sustainability outcomes.
   - Rely on tooling to help measure the impact, and record any changes made to your workload.

-- Define emission targets when designing the workload.
+### Define emission targets when designing workloads

+TBD

+**Recommendation:**

 - _Track the progress with [Service Level Objectives](/azure/cloud-adoption-framework/manage/monitor/service-level-objectives) (SLO) or [Service Level Agreements](/azure/architecture/framework/resiliency/business-metrics) (SLA), or other performance metrics._ (Measuring sustainability)

-- _WIP: Consider defining policies for minimum emission standards of any additions or changes made to workloads (Climate commitments)_
+### Consider defining policies for minimum emission standards of any additions or changes made to workloads

+TBD (Climate commitments)

-- _WIP: Identify the metrics and set improvement goals with a sustainability perspective._ (Measuring sustainability)
+### Identify the metrics and set improvement goals with a sustainability perspective

-- _WIP: Conduct a sustainability review_ (Measuring sustainability)
+TBD (Measuring sustainability)

-- _WIP: Use cost optimization as a proxy for sustainability._
+### Use cost optimization as a proxy for sustainability

+Leverage cost insights to better understand and measure usage.
+Reducing unnecessary spending also lowers the number of excessive emissions from deployed workloads.

+**Recommendation:**

+- Review the concept of [using a proxy solution to measure emissions](/azure/architecture/framework/sustainability/sustainability-design-methodology#use-a-proxy-solution-to-measure-emissions).
+- Leverage the guidance in the Azure Well-Architected Framework [Cost Optimization pillar](/azure/architecture/framework/cost).

 ## Community and knowledge sharing

-### Design considerations

-- Teams need to be constantly aware of all the new advancements in sustainability, so they leverage these learnings when implementing workloads.
+Teams need to be constantly aware of new advancements in sustainability, so they leverage these learnings when implementing workloads.

-- _WIP: Allow team members to share..._

-- _WIP: Create a sustainability community_

-- _WIP: Create incentives for improving the environmental sustainability of a workload._

-### Design recommendations

-- _WIP: Make time for your team to learn about advancements in sustainable operations._ (Climate commitments)
+### Make time for your team to learn about advancements in sustainable operations

+TBD Climate commitments

-- _WIP: Allow team members to share their workload and company specific best practices for sustainable operations_ (Carbon efficiency)
+### Allow team members to share their workload and company specific best practices for sustainable operations

+TBD Carbon efficiency

-- _WIP: Create a sustainability community_ (Climate commitments)
+### Create a sustainability community

+TBD (Climate commitments)

-- _WIP: Create incentives for improving the environmental sustainability of a workload_ (Climate commitments)
+### Create incentives for improving the environmental sustainability of a workload

+TBD Climate commitments

 ## Next step